lm3nitro/Projects/Netflow/Cisco Netflow and Nfdump.md

 ## Capturing NetFlow Data

-I had previosly configured my Cisco router to capture Netflow data and send the data to my Linux instance.
+I had previously configured my Cisco router to capture NetFlow data and send the data to my Linux instance.
 I used tcpdump in the command below to verify that I was receiving data from the lm3nitro-r1 router:

 ![Pasted image 20240527142135](https://github.com/lm3nitro/Projects/assets/55665256/0506a4a2-0150-4bd1-ad76-5a54bd125205)